mmanteli/register-and-genre/README.md

-# register-and-genre
-Studying the overlap between register and genre
+## Repository for cross-labeling texts with register and genre labels